GuestSneeze-OS/GuestSneezeOS-old/README.md

 # Make Custom GuestSneezeOS Based ISO
 You Can Use Both your Main Account and Root Account To Do This!!!
+- before starting do not use an installed GuestSneezeOS with passwords and user accounts it will be saved in the iso for the next user
 - Open A Terminal Of An Installed Version GuestSneezeOS (Install the apps you want before doing this step)
 - type in the terminal `sudo apt install curl` if curl is not installed
 - then type `curl -fsSL https://pieroproietti.github.io/penguins-eggs-ppa/KEY.gpg | sudo gpg --dearmor -o /etc/apt/trusted.gpg.d/penguins-eggs.gpg`